Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

    ???

-### File settings tab
+## File settings tab

+*DataHub Exporter > Exports > Select export definition > Tab File settings*

 ![Edit file settings](../../Assets/Screenshots/EDI/Operation/ExportDefMessageStructure.png "[Edit file settings")

 Use the *File settings* tab to specify the EDIFACT message fields and segments that you business partner require for the selected message type.

 - *Release*
-   Edit this drop-down list to select the release of the EDIFACT message type that your business partner require.
+   Edit this drop-down list to select the release of the EDIFACT message type your business partner require.

 - *Message type*
-   Edit this drop-down list to select the EDIFACT message type that your business partner require.
+   Edit this drop-down list to select the EDIFACT message type your business partner require.

 - *Reference node path*
-   Edit this drop-down list to select the EDIFACT message type that your business partner require.
+   In case you define the definition for the line items, enter the *Reference not path* manually.
+For detailed information, see [Get line item segments](../Operation/04_ManageLineItemsFileStt.md#get-line-item-segments).
+If you define the definition for the message header, you can ignore this field.

 - ![Get](../../Assets/Icons/Get.png "[Get]")
    Click this button to load the specified EDIFACT message structure.

 ### Data sources tab

+*DataHub Exporter > Exports > Select export definition > Tab Data sources*

+![Data sources tab](../../Assets/Screenshots/EDI/Operation/DataSourcesList.png "[Data sources tab]")

 Use the *Data sources* tab both to define the attribute set that you want to use for the attribute set mapping of the EDIFACT message and to do the mapping.

-![Data sources tab](../../Assets/Screenshots/EDI/Operation/DataSourcesList.png "[Data sources tab]")

 **LIST Exporter definition sources**

-The *Exporter definition sources* view contain a LIST view in which all exporter definition sources are listed that you can use to do the attribute mapping.
+The *Exporter definition sources* view contains a LIST view that lists all exporter definition sources you want to use to perform the attribute mapping.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-    Click this button to update the list of connections.
+    Click this button to update the list of exporter definitions.

 - *VIEW*
     Click the drop-down list to select the view.
 All created views are displayed in the drop-down list.
 For a detailed description of how to create and edit a list view, see [LIST views](../../Core1Platform/UserInterface/03_ViewsLIST.md).